cjosiris1/Projects/README.md

 Ubuntu Terminal - Projects within a VM in which I studied launching projects through terminal commands and multiple aspects of cybersecurity.

-Minesweeper GUI - GUI of my Minesweeper project within Visual Studio.
+Minesweeper GUI - GUI of a Minesweeper application within Visual Studio.